Somatic Movement Therapy

 ‘Movement is what we are, not something we do.’ — Emilie Conrad

-We cultivate internal focus.
-We place attention on bodily sensations, breath, subtle, soft movements and stillness.
+For me somatic movement, or a somatic yoga practice means we cultivate internal focus.
+We place deep attention on bodily sensations, breath, subtle, soft movements and stillness.
 Movements are gentle and intuitive, mindful, and adaptable to your needs in the moment.

 We develop and notice states of self-regulation.
 We can notice and inquire into places of tension and holding in our body, allow them to release and relax, and develop the capacity to support emotional healing.